Skip to main content

 • Dates that the deduction will apply from or to (optional).

-Click CREATE to save your changes.
+Click Create to save your changes.

 Unless otherwise specified (by setting ‘to’ or ‘from’ application dates or setting a deduction cap), the deduction will now apply to the specified employee indefinitely.